ts5h/react-minimum-boilerplate/README.md

 # React Minimum Boilerplate
-A React minimum practical boilerplate as of September 30, 2023.
+A React minimum practical boilerplate as of October 12, 2023.
 - create-react-app
 - typescript
 - sass (dart-sass)